iTaxoTools/DNAconvert/doc/TAB_FORMAT.md

 # Internal tab format
-A format representing genetic information in tab-separeted values form
+A format representing genetic information in tab-separated values form

 ## Description
 First line is a tab-separated list of field names.
 Names 'uniquesequencename' and 'sequence' are required.